 Worthing

 § This page gives an overview of the Worthing local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Worthing, on the West Sussex coast, is a seaside town with a long promenade, pier, and gardens.
 The town centre includes theatres, galleries, and historic buildings, while the South Downs rise immediately inland with walking trails and viewpoints.
 The coastline features shingle beaches, while villages on the Downs offer rural charm.
 Worthing’s geography is defined by its coastal resort setting framed by rolling hills.

-The administrative boundary of Worthing can be viewed on OpenStreetMap: District Boundary of Worthing.
+The administrative boundary of Worthing can also be viewed on OpenStreetMap: District Boundary of Worthing.

 Key Facts about Worthing